django-boot/Rhazes/README.md

 ![Static Badge](https://img.shields.io/badge/Status-Under%20Development-yellow?style=flat-square&cacheSeconds=120)

-A _Dependency Injection_ framework for Django Framework.
+A _Dependency Injection and IoC container_ library for Django Framework.

 ## Versions and Requirements

 Written for Django 4.2 using python 3.9. _Other python versions (3.6+) should also be supported.
 It may work with other Django versions as well (but requires changes being applied to `setup.cfg`)._